-The late Kelly Marshall, owner of the former Corpus Christi business Marshall Elevator, scribbled an idea on a napkin at Andy’s Kitchen in 1984 that is now closing doors around the world.
+The late Kelly Marshall, the owner of the former Corpus Christi business Marshall Elevator, scribbled an idea on a napkin at Andy’s Kitchen in 1984 that is now closing doors around the world.

 “I had taken a trouble call the night before,” said his son Kelly Dean Marshall, 53, an elevator mechanic.
-“I told dad we sure need to fix that problem so we don’t have to keep going out there.”
+“I told Dad we sure need to fix that problem so we don’t have to keep going out there.”

 “Dad grabbed a napkin and drew a spiral cable device similar to those on overhead doors,” he said.

 The younger Marshall built a prototype by combining overhead door and elevator door parts.
 When tested with a fish scale it showed that the pull gets stronger as the end of the cable winds onto the spool.

 SmarTork, being made since January in Boerne, is called a spirator.
 It overcomes wind velocity that has stalled elevator door closures for decades, and does it with less electricity, making it a green product.

 “Dad never got to see it go, and never got credit for it,” said Christopher Marshall, 48, who is now manufacturing and marketing his dad’s device for an anxious world.

 The elder Marshall died in 2004, two years after a stroke.

 His family received the patent last week after it had been pending for nearly 14 years.